Class Queue<E, R>

 Returns undefined | E

 The get first() method returns the first element of the data structure, represented by the _elements array at the _offset index.
-If the data structure is empty (size is 0), it returns undefined.
+If the data structure is empty (length is 0), it returns undefined.

 • get last(): undefined | E